apify/crawlee/docs/guides/getting_started.md

 There are 3 crawler classes available for use in the Apify SDK. [`BasicCrawler`](../api/basic-crawler), [`CheerioCrawler`](../api/cheerio-crawler) and [`PuppeteerCrawler`](../api/puppeteer-crawler).
 We'll talk about their differences later.
 Now, let's talk about what they have in common.

-All the crawlers' general idea is to go to a web page, open it, do some stuff there, save some results and continue to the next page, until it's done its job.
-So each time the crawler needs to find answers to two questions: **Where should I go?** and **What should I do there?**.
-Answering those two questions is the only setup mandatory to run the crawlers.
+The general idea of each crawler is to go to a web page, open it, do some stuff there, save some results and continue to the next page, until it's done its job.
+So the crawler always needs to find answers to two questions: **Where should I go?** and **What should I do there?** Answering those two questions is the only setup mandatory for running the crawlers.

 ### The Where - `Request`, `RequestList` and `RequestQueue`